Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 }
 ```

-The taps will be provided during instantiation of the class.
+The taps are provided during the instantiation of the class.
 The constructor initializes the internal array and sets the delay line to zero.
-In the template, two arguments define the number of iterations of the inner loop and the shifting value that will be applied to the accumulator before sending the calculated y-values to the output stream.
+In the template, two arguments define the number of iterations of the inner loop and the shifting value that is applied to the accumulator before sending the calculated y-values to the output stream.

 Function, declaration, and variable initialization are as follows: